 The result of the IWP are projects such as this that maximize ratepayer dollars by addressing multiple issues at once.

-The project also utilizes an innovative form of construction called “Construction Manager At Risk” (CMAR).
+The project also utilized an innovative form of construction called “Construction Manager At Risk” (CMAR).
 Rather than designing a project and then sending it to bid for construction, CMAR incorporates the construction manager earlier in the process to help identify risks that may arise in the construction phase due to design.
 This garners more price certainty and minimizes project delays due to unforeseen circumstances.

-A $115 million low-interest loan from the Massachusetts Clean Water Trust State Revolving Fund (SRF) is the source of funding for the majority of the project.
+A $137 million low-interest loan from the Massachusetts Clean Water Trust State Revolving Fund (SRF) is the source of funding for the majority of the project.
 The SRF is administered by the Massachusetts Department of Environmental Protection with funding from the EPA and from repayment of past loans.

-Construction commenced in 2019 and will continue into 2023.
+Construction commenced in 2019 with completion scheduled for late fall 2023.